-What other drugs will affect Z-Clinz 5 (benzoyl peroxide and clindamycin topical)?
+What other drugs will affect Z-Clinz 5?

 It is not likely that other drugs you take orally or inject will have an effect on topically applied benzoyl peroxide and clindamycin.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.